meet our staff

 M.S., CCC-SLP

-Sarah is a state-licensed, ASHA-certified speech-language pathologist with over 10 years of experience in a variety of settings including schools, home health, early intervention, and private practice working with children of all ages.
+Sarah is a state-licensed, ASHA-certified speech-language pathologist with over 15 years of experience in a variety of settings including schools, home health, early intervention, and private practice working with children of all ages.
 She received her bachelor’s and master’s degree in speech pathology from Purdue University.
-Sarah is PROMPT-trained and enjoys working with children with apraxia, or suspected apraxia of speech as well as phonological disorders.
-In her free time, she likes to be outside hiking, reading, or gardening.
+Sarah is PROMPT-trained and enjoys working with children with apraxia, as well as speech sound disorders, and expressive language delays in toddlers.
+Sarah started Discover Speech Therapy in 2017 to meet the growing need for speech therapy services in our community and to create a welcoming, supportive place for both clients, families, and her team.
+She loves seeing her team and clients build lasting relationships and watching our clients become effective communicators!

 M.S., CCC-SLP